alicevision/AliceVision/src/software/localization/README.md

 ## Camera Localization

-`openMVG_main_cameraLocalization` is used to localize a camera.
+`aliceVision_main_cameraLocalization` is used to localize a camera.
 It can take as input a video, a list of images in the form of a simple txt file or a json file.
 It can localize a camera using natural features (SIFT), circular markers (CCTAG) or a combination of feature types [depending on you build options].